 No late homeworks will be accepted.
 No makeup quizzes will be given, other than the one final make-up quiz at the end of the term.
 It is your responsibility to stay on top of things, plan ahead, and leave some wiggle room in case an unexpected emergency comes up.
 You have the option of dropping one homework score and replacing one quiz score with the makeup quiz.
-No exceptions will be made to this policy.
+Exceptions will only be made in exceptional circumstances, at the discretion of the instructor.
 If unexpected circumstances come up that cause you to miss more than one homework assignment and more than one quiz, it is suggested that you talk to me to determine whether you should withdraw from the course and re-take it another term.